Adelaide of Italy: Holy Roman Empress

-Another enemy of Emma was Charles, brother of Emma's deceased consort Lothar.
-Charles had accused his sister-in-law of adultery previously.
-Another pleader was Gerbert of Aurillac, at that time archbishop of Reims (the later Pope Sylvester II), who wrote to her to ask for protection against his enemies.
+Another enemy of Emma's was Charles, the brother of Emma's deceased consort Lothar, who had accused his sister-in-law of adultery.
+Another pleader was Gerbert of Aurillac, at that time archbishop of Reims (the later Pope Sylvester II), who wrote to Adelaide to ask for protection against his enemies.
 Buchinger remarks that, "These examples are remarkable, because they imply that Adelheid had the possibilities to help in both cases or at least Emma and Gerbert do believe that she could have intervened and succeeded.
 Both are themselves important political figures in their realm and still they rely on Adelheid.
 Adelheid’s power and importance must have been extremely stable and reliable to do as wished by the pleaders."

 Otto II's era

-In the years following Otto's death, Adelaide exerted a powerful influence at court.
-However, Adelaide was in conflict with her daughter-in-law, the Byzantine princess Theophanu, as only one woman could be queen and held the associated functions and powers at court.
+In the years following Otto I's death, Adelaide exerted a powerful influence at court.
+However, Adelaide was in conflict with her daughter-in-law, the Byzantine princess Theophanu, as only one woman could be queen and hold the associated functions and powers at court.
 Adelaide was able to maintain the title imperatrix augusta even though Theophanu now also used it.
-Moreover, Theophanu opposed Adelaide in the use of her dowry lands, which Adelaide wanted to continue to use and donate to ecclesiastical institutions to ensure her power base.
-Adelaide had the rights to make transactions of her Italian lands as she pleased, but she needed the permission of the emperor for her Ottonian lands.
-Adelaide also sided with her extended kin against her own son, the emperor.
+Moreover, Theophanu opposed Adelaide in the use of her dowry lands, which Adelaide wanted to continue to use and donate to ecclesiastical institutions, ensuring her power base.
+Adelaide had the right to make transactions of her Italian lands as she pleased, but she needed the permission of the emperor to use her Ottonian lands.
+Adelaide also sided with her extended kin against Otto II.
 Wilson compares this action with those of other royal women: "Royal women possessed agency and did not always do the bidding of male relatives.
 Engelberge greatly influenced her husband, Emperor Louis II, in his attempts to extend imperial control to southern Italy in the 870s.
 Matilda’s favouritism for her younger son Heinrich caused Otto I considerable trouble, while Adelaide sided with her extended kin against her own son, Otto II, until he temporarily exiled her to Burgundy in 978.
 Agency was clearest during regencies, because these lacked formal rules, offering scope for forceful personalities to assert themselves."
-After being expelled from court by Otto II in 978, she divided her time living partly in Italy in the royal palace of Pavia and partly in Arles with her brother Conrad I, King of Burgundy, through whom she was finally reconciled with her son; in 983 (shortly before his death) Otto II appointed her his viceroy in Italy.
+After being expelled from court by Otto II in 978, she divided her time between living in Italy in the royal palace of Pavia and Arles with her brother Conrad I, King of Burgundy, through whom she was finally reconciled with her son.
+In 983 (shortly before his death) Otto II appointed her his viceroy in Italy.